Gideon Meir: Diplomatic career

 Meir served as Deputy Director-General for media and public affairs in the Israeli Foreign Ministry until November 2006.
 Previously he was Minister Plenipotentiary (Deputy Chief of Mission) at the Israeli embassy in London.

 Meir was appointed Israel's ambassador to Italy in July 2006, succeeding Ehud Gol.
 He was also given responsibility for the embassy in Malta.
 He was noted for sustaining strong bilateral relations between Italy and its Jewish community throughout his tenure.
 He posthumously bestowed the Righteous Among the Nations on Martino Michelone, a priest in Moransengo who sheltered a Jewish family during World War II, in May 2011.
 Meir served as ambassador until July 2011, when he was appointed head of the Foreign Ministry's public affairs directorate.
 He was succeeded by Naor Gilon.

-On 24 November 2019, Meir wrote on Twitter that the Nazi camps in Poland could not have been built without the cooperation of the Polish people.
+On 24 November 2019, Meir wrote on Twitter: "The Germans wouldn’t have built the [death] camps in Poland without the corporation[sic] of the polish people" and criticized the approach of the Polish government towards the Holocaust as antisemitic..
 He earlier criticized the Amendment to the Act on the Institute of National Remembrance in 2018, stating that Israel had a duty to Holocaust survivors to stand up for remembrance of the Holocaust, and not be seen as permitting Poland to negate its history.
 He added that "there is an element of Holocaust denial in what is taking place in Poland, and we cannot give up there.
 Israel cannot travel that route, even at the price of pragmatic relations with Poland".

 Meir died on 15 February 2021, at his home in Mevaseret Zion.
 He was 74, and suffered from cancer in the two years leading up to his death.